-1.Falling for marketing tricks.
+1.Falling for marketing tricks

-If a program promises to make you a ninja and a successful broker on the stock market, it’s a scam.
-Stay away from shady one page sites selling you the secret to six pack abs and endless amount of wealth.
+The bodybuilding world uses many different ways to manipulate a customer into buying something too.
+The most common one are promises of amazing gains with relatively little work.
+There’s no such thing as big results, small efforts.
+If a program promises to make you a ninja and a successful stock trader, it’s a scam.
+Stay away from shady squeeze pages selling you the secret to six-pack abs and an endless amount of wealth.

-2.Spending money on supplements.
+2.Spending money on supplements

 3.Not trusting your mother.

 When your mother told you that you were getting fat on that dirty bulk, she was telling the truth.
 You should listen to her more often.
 Sometimes, it’s harder to see your own mistakes because you can’t observe yourself from the side – something that your mother loves doing because “she wants only the best for you.”

 When most kids start working out, they imitate what they’ve seen in the brainwashing movies.
 Mimicking your superhero is wrong because all movies are fake, and when you follow a hollow and empty plan, you will acquire hollow and empty results.
 Say no to Hollywood propaganda.

 Forget what others are thinking about you and train because it feels right to you.
 Forget about impressing the bimbos around you.
 Those who love you should do so for who you are and not for what you have.
 Easier said than done, but it’s important to understand that concept before attempting a suicide because you have small arms.